adrian154/blog/blogposts/tls.md

 A system vulnerable to such an attack would be unacceptable for many applications.
 Ideally, we also want some strong cryptographic guarantee that the message wasn't tampered with in transit.
 TLS accomplishes this using [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).

 In TLS 1.3, integrity is handled by only using ciphers which include **authenticated encryption with associated data (AEAD)**.
 When encrypting data using an AEAD cipher, an authentication tag is produced in addition to the ciphertext.
 The auth tag allows clients to verify that the plaintext matches what was originally encrypted.
-In addition, the auth tag can also guarantee the validity of some associated data not included within the ciphertext.
+In addition, the auth tag can also guarantee the validity of some associated data not included within the ciphertext, the *associated data*.
 All of this is done without leaking any information about the encrypted data itself.

 With all of that being said, let's actually examine a recorded TLS session and see how all of these cryptographic concepts are implemented.

 # Client Handshake Key Generation

 Before the client even begins the handshake, it first generates an [x25519](https://cr.yp.to/ecdh.html) keypair for use in key exchange later down the road.
-The private key is simply generated by generating 32 bytes of random data.
+The private key is simply created by drawing 32 bytes of random data from an unpredictable source.
 Here is the client's private key, which is never sent over the network:

 ```plaintext
 186b7a9daf3855fa090bf29a69391dc1ee788393f2dba58a23cab0f6b96d6355
 ```

-The public key is generated by multiplying the fixed starting point (x = 9) by the private key.
+The public key is derived by multiplying the fixed starting point (x = 9) by the private key.
 The elliptic-curve discrete logarithm problem prevents attackers from calculating the private key from the starting point and the public key.
 This is the public key, which you will see later in the exchange:

 ```plaintext
 4b65e1788c1999350d0a44f50646a75c392584735d96d6d0b35b61c2f9375931